tholman/the-indie-web/_posts/2016-03-20-paper-peninsula.md

 Wonderfully animated, interactive 3D world which would bring one of Europe's biggest regeneration projects to life.

-Don't forget to try it on you're mobile device.
+Don't forget to try it on your mobile device.

 [Paper Peninsula](http://greenwichpeninsula.co.uk/paperpeninsula/) - by [Uniform](http://uniform.net/)